Roku: My Number One Pick for Cable Disablers! Feb 17, 2017 By Brian Shim

 - "Enter" button on remote should be in the center of the 4-way keypad, not below it.

 If you want a way to watch Netflix, Hulu Plus, YouTube, Amazon Instant Video, Amazon Prime, and/or tons of other programming on your TV, then get a Roku.
 If you love Apple devices and have lots of content on iTunes, get an Apple TV.
-However, neither Roku or Apple TV alone can be considered a "replacement" for cable TV.
+However, neither Roku or Apple TV alone can be considered a direct "replacement" for cable TV.
 If you want to watch all of the free content from the Internet on your TV, connect your computer to your TV.

 Note, you will need a separate Roku box for each TV in your home.